DecentDB vs SQLite: When to Choose Which¶

 5. You need TRUNCATE TABLE¶

 DecentDB supports TRUNCATE TABLE for fast bulk deletion.
-Unlike DELETE FROM, TRUNCATE: - Does not scan rows individually - Does not fire DELETE triggers - Resets auto-increment counters - Is minimally logged (faster on large tables)
+Unlike ordinary DELETE FROM, TRUNCATE: - Does not scan rows individually - Does not fire DELETE triggers - Supports RESTART IDENTITY and CONTINUE IDENTITY - Participates in transaction rollback

 6. You want DISTINCT ON (Postgres-style)¶